Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

 ## ELB Architecture

-- It is the job of the load balancer to accept connection from an user base and distribute it to the underlying services
+- It is the job of the load balancer to accept connection from customers and distribute those connections to any registered backend compute
-- ELBs support many different type of compute service
+- ELBs support many different type of compute services
 - LB architecture:
 ![LB Architecture](images/ELBArchitecture1.png)
 - Initial configurations for ELB:
     - IPv4 or double stacking (IPv4 + IPv6)
     - We have to pick the AZ which the LB will use, specifically we are picking one subnet in 2 or more AZs
     - When we pick a subnet, AWS places one or more load balancer nodes in that subnet
     - When an LB is created, it has a DNS A record.
+This A record points to all the nodes provisioned for the LB => all the incoming connections are distributed equally
-The DNS name resolves all the nodes located in multiple AZs.
-The nodes are HA: if the node fails, a different one is created.
+    - The nodes are HA: if the node fails, a different one is created.
 If the load is to high, multiple nodes are created
     - We have to decide on creation if the LB is internal or internet facing (have public IP addresses or not)
-- Listener configuration: what the LB is listening to (what protocols, ports etc.)
+- Load Balancers are configured with listeners which accept traffic on a port and protocol and communicate with the targets
 - An internat facing load balancer can connect to both public and private instances
-- Minimum subnet size for a LB is /28 - 8+ fee addresses per subnet (AWS suggests a minimum of /27)
+- Minimum subnet size for a LB to function is /28 - 8 or more fee addresses per subnet (AWS suggests a minimum of /27)

 ## Cross-Zone Load Balancing

+- An LB by default has at least one node per AZ that is configured for
-- Initially each LB node could distribute traffic to instances in the same AZ
+- Initially each LB node could distribute connections to instances in the same AZ
 - Cross-Zone Load Balancing: allows any LB node to distribute connections equally across all registered instances in all AZs

 ## User Session State